PerezHz/PlanetaryEphemeris.jl/README.md

 ## Usage

-`PlanetaryEphemeris.propagate_dense` is a high-level function which performs the numerical integration.
+`PlanetaryEphemeris.propagate` is a high-level function which performs the numerical integration.
 The file `integrate_ephemeris.jl` in the `scripts` directory contains an example script.
 This script may be called as: